II. Keywords – the Most Important Item in SEO

 site keyword-rich and to have good keyword density for your

 target keywords.
-Keyword density is a common measure of how relevant
+Keyword density although no longer a very important factor in SEO is a common measure of how relevant

 a page is.
 Generally, the idea is that the higher the keyword